Anti-coup Protests Continue In Myanmar As UN Urged To Hear pleas - UrduPoint

 Anti-coup Protests Continue In Myanmar As UN Urged To Hear 'pleas'

-Anti-coup demonstrators returned to the streets of Myanmar Saturday, a day after a United Nations envoy urged the Security Council to hear the nation's "desperate pleas" and take swift action to restore democracy
+Anti-coup demonstrators took to the streets of Myanmar Saturday, a day after a United Nations envoy urged the Security Council to hear the nation's "desperate pleas" and take swift action to restore democracy

-Yangon (APP - UrduPoint / Pakistan Point News - 6th Mar, 2021 ) :Anti-coup demonstrators returned to the streets of Myanmar Saturday, a day after a United Nations envoy urged the Security Council to hear the nation's "desperate pleas" and take swift action to restore democracy.
+Yangon, (APP - UrduPoint / Pakistan Point News - 6th Mar, 2021 ) :Anti-coup demonstrators took to the streets of Myanmar Saturday, a day after a United Nations envoy urged the Security Council to hear the nation's "desperate pleas" and take swift action to restore democracy.

-The country has been in turmoil since a February 1 putsch ousted civilian leader Aung San Suu Kyi from power, triggering a massive uprising from hundreds of thousands angered to be returned to military rule.
+The country has been in turmoil since a February 1 coup ousted civilian leader Aung San Suu Kyi from power, triggering a massive uprising from hundreds of thousands opposed to the new junta.

-Security forces have escalated an increasingly brutal crackdown on demonstrators -- killing more than 50 people since the coup -- but protesters rallied again on Saturday.
+Security forces have in response initiated an increasingly brutal crackdown on demonstrators, killing more than 50 people since the coup.

-From the dusty roads of northern Lashio -- where young protesters stared down police behind homemade shields -- to central Loikaw city in view of Myanmar's eastern mountains, demonstrators continued to march for democracy.
+But protesters rallied again on Saturday, from the dusty roads of northern Lashio -- where young protesters stared down police behind homemade shields -- to central Loikaw city in view of Myanmar's eastern mountains.

 "Our revolution must win," chanted protesters in Loikaw, who included civil servants such as teachers in their green and white uniforms.